catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ### Purpose:

-Displaying a selection of courses of a sub-category
+Displaying a selection of courses of a sub-category {.fragment .fade-in-then-semi-out}

-Recommending a course within a content body
+Recommending a course within a content body {.fragment .fade-in-then-semi-out}

 ---